JuliaMatSci/CBFV.jl/README.md

 features = generatefeatures(data)
 ```

+The thing to note is you most likely will still want to post-process the generated feature data using some transformation to scale the data.
+The [StatsBase.jl](https://juliastats.org/StatsBase.jl/stable/transformations/) package provides some basic fetures for this, although the input needs to be `AbstractMatrix{<:Real}` rather than a `DataFrame`.
+This can be achieved using `generatefeatures(data,returndataframe=false)`

 ## Supported Featurization Schemes

 As with the orignal CBFV python package the following element databases are available: